Übersetzung durch Neil Mussett

 Freedom of the senior judicial officer from instructions

-The senior judicial officer shall be factually independent and bound only by law and order.
+The senior judicial officer is factually independent and bound only by law and order.

 Section 10